LPP-ERM-KMS/pyRFtk/docs/source/usage.rst

 ==================================
 Installation
 ---------------------------------
-To install the program you'll just have to move to go to the folder "dist" and run
+To install the program you'll just have to move to the folder "dist" where the install file is located and run

 .. code-block:: console